-- 1. Interest in field development post-government back-in.

-- 2. Unitised interest in the C4 Field.

-- 3. Interest in development/production following government back-in.
+- 1. Interest in field development post-government back-in. - 2.
+Unitised interest in the C4 Field. - 3.
+Interest in development/production following government back-in.

-- 4. Unitised interest in producing Blane and Enoch Fields.

-- 5. Sold during the period.

-- 6. Awarded during the year.

-- 7. Relinquished during the year.

 The Group's interest in the joint operations is accounted for via recognition of the Group's share of assets, liabilities, revenue and expenses.